michaelpetersubc/eBay/assets/intro.1.md

 You can step through this example a little more conveniently by looking at the link [Step through the example](https://montoya.econ.ubc.ca/eBay/main), which will also give you access to all the other auctions that occurred during the month.

+This module and all the data used to produce it can be downloaded from [https://github.com/michaelpetersubc/eBay](https://github.com/michaelpetersubc/eBay).
 ### Examples of Bidding Behavior

 The links below will take you through examples illustrating some of the unusual kinds of behavior that